-James A. Duffy, M.A., University of Missouri, St. Louis Marshall Kremers, Ph.D., Rensselaer Polytechnic Institute
+James A. Duffy, M.A., University of Missouri, St. Louis Amy E. Leaphart, M.A., University of South Carolina; M.S., The Citadel

-Charlotte Beck, Ph.D., University of Tennessee Knoxville J.C.
-Bowen, M.A., University of South Carolina Deanna Bredwell, M.A., Georgia State University Lauren Lang, M.A., San Diego State University Quitman Marshall, M.A., American University George Martin, M.A., College of Charleston Jeffry McQuillen, M.A., Clemson University Dustin Michael, Ph.D., Southeast Missouri State Charles Pall, M.A., Concordia University Patricia Hays Read, Ph.D., University of Alabama Warren Slesinger, M.F.A., State University of Iowa
+J.C.
+Bowen, M.A., University of South Carolina Deanna Bredwell, M.A., Georgia State University Wayne Heath, M.A., Clemson University Amy Locklin, M.F.A., Indiana University; M.A., University at Albany, SUNY Jeffrey McQuillen, M.A., Clemson University

 The English Program at USCB is dedicated to cultivating in its students a broad cultural awareness and the ability to read carefully, think critically and write effectively.
 The program encourages students to develop both a sweeping historical perspective on the development of literature in English and a deeper understanding of particular periods, genres and authors.
-By helping students to investigate, nurture and integrate their historical, philosophical, psychological, political, ideological, ethical, emotional, spiritual and aesthetic responses to the world, the study of literature helps students to become complete and well-rounded individuals.
+By helping students to investigate, nurture and integrate their historical, philosophical, psychological, political, ideological, ethical, emotional, spiritual and aesthetic responses to the world, the study of literature helps students to become complete and wellrounded individuals.
 This is why literary study has been central to Western education for well over two thousand years.